jacksleight/statamic-memberbox/docs/widget.md

 ],
 ```

-The widget has a few options that can be used to customse it, for example you could create a list of the ten newest members like this:
+The widget has a number of options that can be used to customise it, for example you could create a list of the ten newest members like this:

 ```php
 [